 Maddi Erdall was born and raised in Minneapolis, Minnesota.
 In addition to Minneapolis, she spent time living in Germany and Spain with her family growing up.
 She is majoring in Environmental Science, German, and Hispanic Languages and Linguistics and is interested in studying international poverty alleviation and environmental/social welfare after her time at Cal.
 Currently, she plays on the Cal Quidditch team as well as the Cal Women's Club Soccer team.

 Melina Kompella is a second year majoring in Economics and Political Science.
 She speaks fluent English, Greek, French, and Spanish, and is also studying Italian, Portuguese, and German.
 She is part Greek, and her childhood trips to Greece inspired her interest in Europe, specifically the Greek sovereign debt crisis.
 Now, she’s interested more broadly in the economic and political roles of the Southern European countries in the European Union, and hopes to develop this interest while working with IES.

-Jianwen is a fourth-year majoring in Political Economy, Political Science and German Studies.
+Jianwen Xu is a fourth-year majoring in Political Economy, Political Science and German Studies.
 Born and raised in Shenzhen, China, she speaks Mandarin, English and German.
-This is her first semester with the Institute.
+This is her second semester with the Institute.